 Conversion into Shares

-There is a type of debentures called convertible debentures which contain a clause of conversion into ordinary equity shares of the company.
-As per the agreed terms and time period, the convertible debenture is converted into ordinary equity share and at that point of conversion, the liability of debenture is discharged.
+There is a type of debentures called convertible debentures, which contain a clause of conversion into ordinary equity shares of the company.
+As per the agreed terms and time period, the convertible debenture is converted into a common equity share.
+And at that point of conversion, the debenture liability is discharged.

 Call and Put Option

-A company may issue debenture with the call option or put option for the redemption purpose.
-A call option is exercised by the company whereby it can opt to purchase the debentures on or before the date of maturity at a price which is arrived at according to the terms and conditions mentioned at the time of issue.
-Similarly, a put option is exercised by the debenture holder whereby he has the right to sell the debenture to the company at some agreed price on or before the maturity date.
-It is an innovative way redeeming the debentures.
-A call option gives the company a freedom to get away from the burden at the time it wished to do so and vice versa is the case of investors.
+A company may issue a debenture with the call option or put option for the redemption purpose.
+A call option is exercised by the company whereby it can opt to purchase the debentures on or before the date of maturity at a price that is arrived at according to the terms and conditions mentioned at the time of issue.
+Similarly, a put option is exercised by the debenture holder.
+He has the right to sell the debenture to the company at some agreed price on or before the maturity date.
+It is an innovative way of redeeming the debentures.
+As is the case for investors, a call option gives the company the freedom to get away from the burden when it wishes to do so and vice versa.